awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 ### Configuring manually<a name="custom-setup-sqlserver.manual"></a>

 If you choose to configure resources manually, perform the following tasks\.

+**Note**
+To simplify setup, you can use the AWS CloudFormation template file to create a CloudFormation stack rather than a manual configuration\.
+For more information, see [Configuring with AWS CloudFormation](#custom-setup-sqlserver.cf)\.

 **Topics**
 + [Make sure that you have a symmetric encryption AWS KMS key](#custom-setup-sqlserver.cmk)